cert-manager/website/content/docs/installation/compatibility.md

   --version ${CERT_MANAGER_VERSION} --set global.leaderElection.namespace=cert-manager
 ```

+The implication for a `kubectl apply` type installation is then either "you must manually update the manifests prior to installation by replacing kube-system with cert-manager" or "Don't install cert-manager using kubectl apply.
+Helm is the recommended solution".

 ## AWS EKS

 When using a custom CNI (such as Weave or Calico) on EKS, the webhook cannot be